-The IELTS Academic Test is recommended to those professionals who want to pursue higher education, including a doctorate, master’s degree, and graduate schools.
+The IELTS Academic Test is recommended to those professionals who want to pursue higher education, including a doctorate, master’s degree, and graduate school.

-And suppose you are planning to apply for a below degree educational level in any international universities and colleges of your choice.
+And suppose you are planning to apply for a below-degree educational level in any international university and college of your choice.
 In that case, you can take the IELTS General Test.

-This version of the IELTS test is perfect for those who want to take a below degree program or educational level.
-And the IELTS General Test is also commonly used for industry settings, and it is also required for employment training activities by some private companies.
+This version of the IELTS test is perfect for those who want to take a below-degree program or educational level.
+The IELTS General Test is also commonly used for industry settings, and it is also required for employment training activities by some private companies.

 Moreover, this test uses conversational English language skills in its test questions and contents, and it is also anchored on day-to-day social setup and workplace type of environment.

-Below is the table of exam structure comparison for the TOEFL and IELTS exams.
+Below is the table of exam structure comparisons for the TOEFL and IELTS exams.

 |Test Version||Single version|

 |English Skills that are assessed / Test Structure||TOEFL PBT Test Sections:|